 To set up a Gmail trigger for receiving an email, follow these steps:

-Under the Trigger section, search for the Gmail app and click on it.
+Under the Event section, search for the Gmail app in the Apps list under the New Trigger option.

 Then select the trigger event, Get email, from the Triggers list.